Mittino/Q1_Project/README.md

 ![](Screenshots/Screen Shot 2016-11-03 at 8.38.30 PM.png)

-Adopt: The adopt page is a form to submit an application to adopt a dog.
+Adopt: The adopt page is a form to submit an application to adopt a dog. (*Note: This is not currently being sent anywhere)

 ![](Screenshots/Screen Shot 2016-11-03 at 8.35.30 PM.png)